sanjaikannang/pandas/Pandas in Python.md

 ### What is Pandas?

-Pandas is an open-source data manipulation and analysis library for Python.
+Pandas is an open-source data manipulation and analysis library for .
 It provides data structures and functions needed to manipulate structured data, including functions for reading and writing data, handling missing data, filtering, sorting, and more.

 ### Installation and Setup

 You can install Pandas using pip:

-bash

-Copy

 ```
 pip install pandas